Light in the Piazza (film): Filming

 While filming in Florence, the cast were honored at an annual charity ball to benefit Italian children.
 Among the guests was G. Frederick Reinhardt, the US ambassador to Italy.

 Reception

+Box office

 According to MGM records, the film earned $1.2 million in the U.S. and Canada and $1 million elsewhere, resulting in a loss of $472,000.
+But film critic Hugh Fordin's 1975 history of the MGM Freed Unit disputes those figures, claiming Light in the Piazza came in at $553,280 on an estimated $1.1 million budget, and grossed $2,345,000, making it a substantial hit.

+Critical

 Bosley Crowther of The New York Times thought the premise of a mother's anxieties over a backward, mentally challenged daughter untenable in light of the glamorous, appealing characterization of that daughter:[T]he girl, as played with sunshine radiance and rapturous grace by Yvette Mimieux, seems no more and no less intelligent than any standard romantic miss in a Hollywood film.
 Except that she plays with toys in her bathtub, takes a teddy bear to bed, is afraid of ghosts and occasionally throws a tantrum when she cannot have her way, she appears no less bright in the upper story or capable of pulling her weight in a matrimonial rowboat than any doll played by Marilyn Monroe.

+Filmink said "Hamilton is very relaxed and likeable; his Italian accent liberated him as an actor, and it was his best performance to date."